Going to court about a care and protection order

 The ACT Children's Court will decide what should happen to keep your child safe.
 Learn how to prepare and what happens at court.

-If we decide a care and protection order is needed for your child’s safety, the ACT Childrens Court decides what should happen to your child.
+If we decide a care and protection order is needed for your child’s safety, the ACT Childrens Court decides what care arrangements should be made for your child.

-The Childrens Court is in the Magistrates Court on Knowles Place, Canberra city.
+The Childrens Court is in the Magistrates Court on Knowles Place, in the Canberra city.
 To get to the Childrens Court go through the separate entrance to the left of the main door.

-Don’t leave the court once you are there.
+It is important not to leave the court once you are there.
 The court can make an order without you being there.
-You must do what the order says.

 Get ready for court